TypesettingTools/DependencyControl/README.md

 __:getUpdaterLock(*bool* [doWait], *int* [waitTimeout=(user config)]) --> *bool* result, *str* runningHost__

 Locks the updater to the current macro/environment.
-Since all automation scripts load in parallel we have to make sure multiple automation scripts don't all update/fetch the same depedencies at once multiple times.
+Since all automation scripts load in parallel we have to make sure multiple automation scripts don't all update/fetch the same dependencies at once multiple times.
 The solution is to only let one updater operate at a time.
 The others will wait their turn and recheck if their required modules were fetched in the meantime.

 If __doWait__ is true, the function will wait until the updater is unlocked or __waitTimeout__ has passed.
 It will then get the lock and return true.
 If __doWait__ is false, the function will return immediately (true on success, false if another updater has the lock). _Intendend for internal use_.